Last reviewed: August 2026

 - Check independent reviews first.
 Trustpilot, Sitejabber, BBB, and Google Reviews.
 Don't rely on testimonials on the buyer's own website.

-- Get the offer in writing (email) before shipping.
+- Get the offer in writing (text or email) before shipping.
 A verbal quote over the phone means nothing.
-Make sure you have an emailed confirmation of the offer amount for your specific supplies.
+Make sure you have an written confirmation of the offer amount for your specific supplies.

 - Take photos of your supplies before packing.
 Date-stamp photos of each sealed box.
 If a buyer claims "the seal was broken" after receiving your supplies, you have documentation.